-We understand that sustainability is not an end-goal that can be met or achieved; it is an enduring commitment to responsible practises and continuous education, and it is something that can always be improved upon.
-Read on to learn more about our actions and progress across our social and environmental commitments as listed on our Sustainability page.
+We understand that sustainability is not an end goal that can be met or achieved; it is an enduring commitment to responsible practices and continuous education, and it is something that can always be improved upon.
+Read on to learn more about our actions and progress across our social and environmental commitments as listed on our Sustainability page

 Craft & Manufacturing: Where and how our collections are made

 Where are your clothes and accessories made?